Middlesbrough: Medieval period

-In 686, a monastic cell was consecrated by St. Cuthbert at the request of St. Hilda, Abbess of Whitby.
-The manor of Middlesburgh belonged to Whitby Abbey and Guisborough Priory.
+In 686 a monastic cell was consecrated by St Cuthbert at the request of St Hilda, Abbess of Whitby.
+The cell evolved into Middlesbrough Priory.
+The manor of Middlesburgh belonged to Whitby Abbey and Gisborough Priory.
 Robert Bruce, Lord of Cleveland and Annandale, granted and confirmed, in 1119, the church of St. Hilda of Middleburg to Whitby.
 Up until its closure on the Dissolution of the Monasteries by Henry VIII in 1537, the church was maintained by 12 Benedictine monks, many of whom became vicars, or rectors, of various places in Cleveland.